Guidelines for School Groups

 We want you to have a great time while visiting.
 The following guidelines will help you enjoy your visit to the Colorado Springs Pioneers Museum.

 Please make every effort to arrive on time.
-If you have scheduled a guided tour, tours may not be extended due to a late arrival.
-Tours who arrive late will only receive a partial tour.
+If we have other school groups scheduled to visit, your time at the museum may not be extended due to a late arrival.

-- Please divide students into groups of 10 with at least one adult chaperone before you arrive at the Museum.
+- Please divide students into groups before you arrive at the Museum.

-- A handicap ramp is available on the southwest corner on the building.
+- An accessibility ramp is available on the southwest corner on the building.

 - If weather permits please leave coats on the bus.

-- Please leave backpacks, lunch bags, and water bottles on the bus.
+- Please leave backpacks, other large bags, lunches, and water bottles on the bus.

 - City Administration Building Parking Garage – Only $1 after 4pm and on weekends!